byjg/php-config/README.md

 ## How it Works?

-The container is created based on your current environment (dev, homolog, test, live, ...) defined in array files;
+The container is created based on the configuration you created (dev, homolog, test, live, ...) defined in array and `.env` files;

 See below how to setup: